savokiss/vue-videojs-demo/README.md

 # vue-videojs-demo

-> Use video.js with vue to play RTMP && HLS streams
+> Use video.js with vue to play RTMP && HLS streams && playback

 # Get Started